Nitrite is a simple chemical made up of two atoms of oxygen combined with one of nitrogen, hence NO2. It can be represented simply by Diagram 1 above.

 Nitrite poisoning can take many forms and, consequently, can be detected by a variety of symptoms.
 Many of these are not restricted to nitrite so it is important to carry out appropriate water testing.

 If your fish appear to be gasping at the surface but you know that the dissolved oxygen levels are good then nitrite poisoning might be a possible cause.
+Confirmation can be obtained using a simple nitrite test kit.
 Other indications include fish ‘flashing’ (i.e. quickly rubbing themselves against the pond surfaces) and lying still on the bottom.

 - General lethargy